alshedivat/al-folio/_posts/Obsidian 001.md

 author: Zhihao
 description: Obsidian, Zotero and Knowledge Management
 date: 2022-08-26
-tags:
-  - Obsidian
-  - PKM
+tags: Obsidian PKM
-categories:
-  - notes
+categories: notes
 lang: eng
 publish: true
-toc:
-beginning: true
 ---

 Obsidian is a note system that works on local Markdown files.
 Here, in this screenshot we can tell, there is a file pane on the left where all notes and folders are there.
 On the right, Obsidian provides notes in graph view: